pyet-org/pyet/README.md

 T, Temperature; U, Wind Speed; D, Radiation; RH, Relative Humidity.
 Adapted from [@oudin2005potential].

-Note: the Penman-Monteith ASCE method can be used on both hourly and daily time scale.
+Note: The Penman-Monteith ASCE method can be applied on the hourly and daily time scales.

 ## Examples and Documentation